chaoshades/snes-ffci/docs/Build.md

 ### build-deps.bat

-This script reads the build config files, loops on every line under the specified patch name and calls the IPS patcher.
+This script reads the dependencies config files, loops on every line under the specified patch name and calls the IPS patcher.

 #### Args